Aftermath of the Winter War

-The aftermath of the Winter War covers historical events and comments after the Winter War between Finland and the Soviet Union from 30 November 1939 to 13 March 1940.
-The short period after the war and before the next, the Continuation War, is known as the Interim Peace.
+The aftermath of the Winter War covers the historical events and views following the Winter War between Finland and the Soviet Union from 30 November 1939 to 13 March 1940.

-After the war

-Finnish views
+The short period between the Winter War and the Continuation War of 1941–1944, where hostilities between Finland and the Soviet Union resumed, is known as the Interim Peace.

+Post-war

+Effects in Finland

 The 105-day war had a profound and depressing effect in Finland.
 Useful international support was minimal, arrived late, and the German blockade prevented most armament shipments.
 The state of the Finnish Army on the Karelian Isthmus at the end of the war has been the subject of debate.
 Orders were already given to prepare a retreat to the next line of defence in the Taipale sector.
 Estimates of how long the enemy could have been held in these kinds of retreat-and-stand operations varied from a few days to a couple of months, most averaging around a few weeks.
 During the Interim Peace, Karelian local governments, parishes and provincial organizations established Karjalan Liitto, an interest group, in order to defend the rights and interests of Karelian evacuees and to find a solution for returning Karelia.